luckpp/js-starter-kit/README.md

     - **centralize** everything that makes sense (like `.eslintrc`) inside an npm package
     - **decentralize** in each specific project what is custom (like `package.json`)

+### 11.3.
+Challenge

+When starting a new project **just send a meeting invitation to your team**, beacause the first steep into establishing a **starter kit** is to start a conversation.

+In this meeting you should answer some questions:
+1. Would you benefit from a starter kit?
+2. What are the JavaScript pain points?
+    - testing
+    - broken builds
+    - time consuming, manual or faulty deployments
+    - inconsistent coding styles
+3. Would we benefit from a demo app?
+    - are people joining our team clear about how we operate
+    - do they understand our oppinions on directory structures, file naming, API calls ...
+    - a demo app clearly conveys many of these decisions

+The questins above should help provide your team with a clear vision on how to move forward.